fatmcgav/fatmcgav-netapp/README.markdown

       type netapp
       url https://root:secret@pfiler01.example.com

-You can also specify a virtual filer you want to operate on: Simply provide the connection information for your physical filer and specify an optional path that represents the name of your virtual filer.
-Example configuration `/etc/puppet/device/vfiler01.example.com.conf`:
+You can also specify a virtual filer that you want to operate on.
+To specify a virtual filter, provide the connection information of the physical filer and specify an optional path that represents the name of the virtual filer.
+Sample configuration `/etc/puppet/device/vfiler01.example.com.conf`:

     [vfiler01.example.com]
       type netapp